ninjaaron/xonsh-quickstart/README.rst

 Python Substitution
 +++++++++++++++++++
-One problem with environment variables is that they just call ``str()`` when they are used in subprocess mode.
+One problem with user-created environment variables is that they just call ``str()`` when they are used in subprocess mode.
 That means:

 .. code:: sh